Raimel Tapia Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 17th-ranked team ERA across all league pitching staffs (4.32).
+- The Pirates have a 4.34 team ERA that ranks 17th among all MLB pitching staffs.

-- Pirates pitchers combine to allow 68 home runs (one per game), the second-fewest in the league.
+- Pirates pitchers combine to give up 70 home runs (one per game), the second-fewest in the league.

-- His most recent appearance came on Sunday against the New York Mets, when the right-hander tossed seven innings, surrendering one earned run while allowing two hits.
+- His most recent appearance was on Wednesday against the Chicago Cubs, when the righty tossed 5 1/3 innings, surrendering four earned runs while giving up six hits.

+- In seven games this season, the 24-year-old has a 4.64 ERA and 5.5 strikeouts per nine innings, while allowing a batting average of .308 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.